S4ndman82/F16DCS/README.md

 Originally created by CptSmiley.
 3D work done by SkateZilla.
 EFM development continued by kazereal.

+This does not use ED SDK in any shape or form.

 All names are usernames at: https://forums.eagle.ru

 License